civiform/docs/docs/contributor-guide/developer-guide/dev-azure.md

 ```

 "Service Provider Certificate" will be generated later while running setup.
+Since this is a required field, you can put in any dummy string for now, and
+update it later with the string generated during setup.

 For the rest of the fields, you need to copy the details from a previous working
 setup in login radius, so look back at the staging one to fill yours out.